Editing Portfolio

 Author Jessica Renwick

-Middle grade fantasy and horror and sweet romance author Jessica Renwick.
+Middle grade fantasy and horror plus sweet romance author Jessica Renwick.

 Jessica Renwick is an award-winning independent author publishing middle grade fantasy and horror, as well as sweet small-town romance as Jessica Anne Renwick.
 She and I have worked together since she completed her first manuscript (The Book of Chaos) in 2018, and on nearly every title in her catalogue since.